01 Getting Started

 screenshot showing how data is displayed in preview mode

-When viewing the Network Console, there were three Salesforce mapping entries.
-One for each of the elements on the screen.
+When viewing the Network Console, there were three Salesforce mapping entries, one each of the screen elements.

 salesforce gets in the network view